microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Advanced/Creating-Your-Own-DataSource.md

 following:

 - Create a new class inheriting from `DataSource`.
-    - You may also implment `IDataSource` directly.
+    - You may also implement `IDataSource` directly.
 - Create a new attribute inheriting from `DataSourceAttribute`, and specify the `DataSource` you created in the call to the base constructor.
 - Optionally implement the `Accepts` method on your new attribute.